zsusag/symProb/README.md

   - \# of Cores: 6 Cores/12 Threads
 - **RAM**: 32GB

 RAM usage should be minimal; 4 GB should be sufficient to reproduce the experiments. `symProb` is not currently parallelized so any number of CPU cores should also be sufficient.
+All of the experiments should complete within approximately 40 minutes. qqq